 1. Amazon Lex

 Amazon Lex provides a host of Natural Language Processing features for automating the Machine Learning pipeline.
 It provides deep learning features like automatic speech recognition and natural language understanding.
 This gives users the necessary tools to build applications with engaging user experience and lifelike interaction.
-It integrates with the Amazon Alexa seamlessly allowing the devs to build sophisticated bots with natural language understanding.
+It integrates with Amazon Alexa seamlessly allowing the devs to build sophisticated bots with natural language understanding.

 Originally developed at Texas A&M University, AutoKeras is an open-source library based on Keras for automated machine learning.
 It was originally developed by Haifeng Jin, Qingquan Song, and Xia Hu.
 Many other contributors contributed significantly along the way to make it one of the most popular tools.
 The goal of this tool is to make machine learning accessible to everyone by abstracting out most of the mathematical intricacies.
 It provides functionalities for automatically searching for the architecture and hyperparameters of the models.

 Auto-WEKA is an automated machine learning tool built for automatically finding the best model with its best parameter settings for a given task – be it classification or regression.
 In other words, it simultaneously selects an algorithm and the corresponding hyperparameters.
 It can achieve this in a fully automated way using some of the recent findings like Bayesian optimization.
-It can help even the non-expert, non-technical users utilize machine learning for their application.
+It can help even the non-expert, non-technical users utilize machine learning for their applications.

 4. H2O AutoML

 H2O is a distributed platform designed for simplifying the whole data analysis workflow.
 AutoML is an open-source, distributed, and in-memory automated machine learning toolset that is a part of the H2O platform.
 It is used for automating the ML pipeline, which often includes data cleaning, feature selection, model selection, and parameter selection.
-It can be used for automatic training, tuning the models, and automatic parameter selection in a user-specified time-limit.
+It can be used for automatic training, tuning the models, and automatic parameter selection in a user-specified time limit.